tahira-h/stock-analysis/README.md

 The Purpose of this Analysis

-The purpose of this analysis is to improve the information provided to Steve about the stock market by including the entire stock market's data over the past few years.
-By doing this, a
+The purpose of this analysis is to improve the information provided to Steve about the stock market by refactoring the data previously presented to him.
+Refactoring the data will loop through all of the data to determine the script of code, and determine if the code is running faster.

 RESULTS